Last Updated on September 4, 2022 by Maryam Siddiqui

-There are certainly many people who dream of retiring in Europe.
+There are undoubtedly many people who dream of retiring in Europe.
 Between Spain, Italy, or Portugal, living your retirement in sunny places is totally possible.

-If you are looking for culture, good food, and entertainment, then you can find everything in the old continent.
-Also, your expenses will probably be much lower than you expect if you are planning to retire in one of the European countries.
+If you’re looking for culture, good food, and entertainment, then you can find everything on the old continent.
+Your expenses will also probably be much lower than you expect if you are planning to retire in one of the European countries.

 In this article, we’ll explore three popular options for low-cost living in Western European countries with great quality of life.
 Check it out!

 Spain, Italy, or Portugal: How to choose?

 In these places, you can easily find a house on rent for less than €700 per month, and you can purchase a property for less than €130,000, that’s right!
 You can also have a full meal for just €10 and buy a bag of fresh produce grown locally for less than €6.

 All of these countries have fabulous beaches, incredible rural areas, and cities with a rich history and stunning architecture.

 As you know, Europe has a strong focus on health care, and all three countries have world-class healthcare standards.

 Healthcare facilities are almost free in these countries (as long as you’re legal), and you don’t have to worry much about counting pennies to get a good healthcare facility.